 Rarely, a malignant tumor can start inside the bone.
 This scenario is more common in younger patients.
 Osteosarcoma, chondrosarcoma, Ewing's sarcoma, and myeloma are examples of malignant bone tumors.

 What is sarcoma?

 Sarcoma is a rare type of cancer (less than 1% of all forms of cancer) that originates in soft tissue and bone.
 These rare tumors are best treated by experts in bone and soft tissue sarcoma to ensure the best possible outcome.
 Treatment ranges from simple excision to chemotherapy, radiation treatment, and complex surgery with reconstruction.
 Diagnosing and treating sarcoma is challenging.
 All surgeons at GDO have advanced training specific to the diagnosis and treatment of sarcoma.

 How many bone and soft tissue tumors are treated at Greater Dallas Orthopaedics annually?

-GDO surgeons treat approximately 2,500 orthopaedic tumor patients per year in the clinic .
-GDO surgeons perform approximately 1,100 tumor related surgical procedures annually.
+GDO surgeons treat approximately 2,500 orthopedic tumor patients per year in the clinic.
+GDO surgeons perform approximately 1,100 tumor-related surgical procedures annually.
 Greater Dallas Orthopaedics is the busiest musculoskeletal tumor practice in this part of the country by a significant margin.
 Surgeons at GDO provide the latest, best quality treatment to their patients.
 Patients often travel from all over Texas and other states to benefit from our expertise.

 How is an infected joint replacement treated?